Latent Association Mining in Binary Data: Threshold Model and Latent Association

-We now formalize the model on which the LAMB procedure is built.
-Our method is based on a simple threshold model in which the observed binary variables reflect whether or not the coordinates of a latent random vector lie above or below a vector of thresholds.
-We assume that the threshold vector is independent of the latent values and, for notational convenience, specify thresholds as quantiles.
+The LAMB method is based on a simple threshold model in which an observed binary-valued vector indicates whether or not the components of a latent continuous vector lie above or below the corresponding components of a (transformed) threshold vector.\footnote{Note that $F_i^{-1}(\theta_i)$ in Equation~\eqref{eq:thresh} is simply the $\theta_i$ percentile of $F_i$, and that $X_i$ records whether the realized value of $V_i$ is less than this number.} We assume that the continuous and threshold vectors are random and independent of one another, though the components of each may be dependent.
+The formal definition of the model follows.